reflectoring/reflectoring.github.io/content/blog/2024/2024-04-30-spring-cloud-aws-s3.md

 }
 ```

+The above IAM policy conforms to the **least privilege principle**, by granting only the necessary permissions required for our service layer to operate correctly.
+We also specify the bucket ARN in the `Resource` field, further limiting the scope of the IAM policy to work with a single bucket that is provisioned for our application.

 ## Validating Bucket Existence at Startup

-If no S3 bucket exists in our AWS account corresponding to the configured bucket name in our `application.yaml` file, the service layer we have created, when attempting to interact with the S3 service, will result in exceptions at runtime, leading to unexpected application behavior and a poor user experience.
+If no S3 bucket exists in our AWS account corresponding to the configured bucket name in our `application.yaml` file, the service layer we have created **will encounter exceptions at runtime when attempting to interact with the S3 service**.
+This can lead to unexpected application behavior and a **poor user experience**.

-To address this issue, we will leverage the Bean Validation API and create a custom constraint to validate the existence of the configured S3 bucket during application startup, ensuring that our application fails fast if the bucket does not exist, rather than encountering runtime exceptions later on:
+To address this issue, we will leverage the Bean Validation API and create a custom constraint to validate the existence of the configured S3 bucket during application startup, **ensuring that our application fails fast if the bucket does not exist, rather than encountering runtime exceptions later on**:

 ```java
 @RequiredArgsConstructor